Afaz31028/Afaz31028/README.md

 - 📫 How to reach me **afazurr8@gmail.com**

+- ### About Me:
+- I am a passionate beginner web developer and programmer with a strong interest in building modern and responsive web applications.
+I started my journey with C and C++, which helped me develop solid problem-solving skills, and later expanded my knowledge to Java and JavaScript.
+I enjoy working with frontend technologies like React, Tailwind CSS, and Bootstrap, along with backend tools such as MongoDB.
+Currently, I am exploring Next.js and TypeScript to enhance my ability to create scalable and efficient full-stack applications.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://fb.com/afazur rahman" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/facebook.svg" alt="afazur rahman" height="30" width="40" /></a>